 The flood affected floored area inside the house is limited to the existing kitchen.
 External road levels adjacent to the kitchen are around 300mm higher than the kitchen floor slab.
 The road profile forms a natural low point outside the kitchen in which surface water is prone to pond.

-External surface water drainage gulley’s frequently become partially blocked, the external surface water gulley drainage relying upon soakaways.
+External surface water drainage gulley’s frequently become partially blocked and rely upon soakaways.
 Flooding is typically due to heavy rain and perches for generally a short duration against the kitchen wall with water ingress into the kitchen emanating from the wall and floor joint spreading out from there.

-The design produced an effective and continuous solution which could be potentially used by the homeowner to reclaim the true market value of her property, in the sense that a comprehensive and long-term solution has been introduced to solve this intermittent yet long term flooding problem.
-Given the high external ground levels, ineffective soakaway drainage would, likely leave the sub soil saturated at times of flood, and the likely ineffectiveness of an external barrier solution, the solution was to tackle the problem form the inside.
+The design produced an effective and continuous solution which could be potentially used by the homeowner to reclaim the true market value of her property, as a comprehensive and long-term solution has been introduced to solve this intermittent yet long term flooding problem.
+Given the high external ground levels and ineffective soakaway drainage, the sub soil is likely saturated at times of flood, and therefore an external barrier solution would be ineffective.
+Instead the solution was to tackle the problem form the inside.

 Delta Membrane Systems has, for many years, been promoting the benefits of their products for flood protection & resilience, and for the refurbishment of flooddamaged properties whether they be adjacent to the sea or rivers, or inland in lowlying areas where severe weather has caused damage.

-The proposal put forward at Rose hall Cottage has produced an effective and continuous solution which can be used by the homeowner to reclaim the true market value of her property, in the sense that a comprehensive and long term solution has been introduced to sole this intermittent yet long term flooding problem.
+The proposal put forward at Rose Hall Cottage has produced an effective and continuous solution which has solved this intermittent yet long term flooding problem.

 See Delta Membrane Systems Company Profile